preetgujral/what2watch/README.md

 # what2watch
-rank, filter and keep track of what to watch and where to find it
+android app - rank, filter and sort movies and TV shows you want to watch.
+Developed using Ionic2/Cordova/Angular

 ## Demo
 For an active demo please visit **TODO - add heroku link**